nadiTime/portfolio-forestry/journal/gridsome-forestry-cms.md

 ---
-date: 2019-06-07
+date: 2020-04-26
-title: Gridsome with Forestry CMS
+title: Nadi is the best
 author: Nichlas W. Andersen
-excerpt: Get up and running with Forestry CMS, a git-backed headless CMS with a slick editing interface.
+excerpt: So we were thinking to fucking kill you

 ---
 #### Use Forestry as a CMS for Gridsome